MAT Staff

 Her professional experiences range from working for international nonprofits such as the World Wildlife Fund, Friends of the Earth, and the Bangladesh Rehabilitation Assistance Committee (BRAC) to working in the renewable energy industry both as a consultant and researcher.
 She has also served as a trauma practitioner working with at-risk youth, children, and adults and has vast experience as an educator and teacher-trainer throughout the US.
 Currently, Yasmeen is an Associate Director at Oregon State University Extension and Engagement.
 One of her expertise areas is elevating and embedding trauma-informed practice in natural resource management, the fields of conservation and agriculture, and environmental education.

-Yasmeen earned an interdisciplinary Ph.D. in Sustainable Development with a focus in climate change resilience and adaptation from the University of Alaska Fairbanks and an MSc from the London School of Economics and Political Science.
+Yasmeen earned an interdisciplinary Ph.D. in Sustainable Development from the University of Alaska Fairbanks and an MSc from the London School of Economics and Political Science.

 Jyo Maan